Azure/ResourceModules/modules/cdn/profile/endpoint/README.md

 ### Parameter: `location`

 Resource location.

 - Required: No
 - Type: string
 - Default: `[resourceGroup().location]`

-### Parameter: `name`

-Name of the endpoint under the profile which is unique globally.
-- Required: Yes
-- Type: string

-### Parameter: `profileName`

-The name of the parent CDN profile.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

-### Parameter: `properties`

-Endpoint properties (see https://learn.microsoft.com/en-us/azure/templates/microsoft.cdn/profiles/endpoints?pivots=deployment-language-bicep#endpointproperties for details).
-- Required: Yes
-- Type: object

 ### Parameter: `tags`

 Endpoint tags.

 - Required: No
 - Type: object